openhab/openhab-addons/bundles/org.openhab.persistence.influxdb/README.md

 All item- and event-related configuration is defined in the file `persistence/influxdb.persist`.

-### Additional configuration for better filtering options in InfluxDB
+### Additional configuration for customized storage options in InfluxDB

-By default persistence writes the data to a `measurement` name equals to the `item's name` and adds a tag with key item and value `item's name` as well.
+By default, the plugin writes the data to a `measurement` name equals to the `item's name` and adds a tag with key item and value `item's name` as well.

-For more options to filter data in InfluxDB you can configure service and single items with more data.
+You can customize that behavior and use a single measurement for several items using item metadata.

-#### Item Metadata
+#### Measurement name by Item Metadata

-By setting the `influxdb` metadata key you can change the name of the measurement by setting the desired name as metadata value and at additional tags for structuring your data.
-For example you can add a floor tag to all sensors to filter all sensors from first floor or combine all temperature sensors into one measurement.
+By setting the `influxdb` metadata key you can change the name of the measurement by setting the desired name as metadata value.
+You can also add additional tags for structuring your data.
+For example, you can add a floor tag to all sensors to filter all sensors from the first floor or combine all temperature sensors into one measurement.

 The item configuration will look like this: